An Invitation to Higher-Order Riemannian Optimization: Optimal and Implementable Methods: Optimal-Rate Theory, Part I: Algorithms

 The second, more technically subtle, condition generalizes derivative-based characterizations of $p$-th order Lipschitz smoothness to the Riemannian setting.

 \begin{definition*}[$(L,p,R,\VT)$-Smooth] We say that $f\in C^p(\cM)$ is $(L,p,R,\VT)$-smooth on $S\subseteq\cT\cM$ if

 holds for all $v\in S$. \end{definition*}

 This condition involves an auxiliary choice of vector transport, which is used solely for analysis and does not enter the $p$-RAR algorithm itself.
 Consequently, it is not a direct extension of \cite[Assumption A4]{Agarwal21}.
 Its inclusion enables a unified analysis covering both exponential-map smoothness and general retractions within a single framework.
 Introducing vector transport also broadens, rather than restricts, the class of admissible functions.
-For $p=1$ or $p=2$, choosing parallel transport and the exponential map reduces this condition to standard Lipschitz continuity of the gradient or Hessian.
+For $p=1$ or $p=2$, choosing $\VT$ and $R$ to be the parallel transport and the exponential map reduces this condition to standard Lipschitz continuity of the gradient or Hessian.
 More generally, taking $\VT$ to be the differentiated retraction allows the assumption, and the resulting convergence theory, to apply to arbitrary retractions.
 Quantifying the associated smoothness constants in this setting is the focus of \cref{sec:retraction-properties}.

 As the second step of the analysis, we collect several standard consequences of the AR$p$ framework that carry over to $p$-RAR, arising from the subproblem optimality conditions and $(L,p,R)$-majorization smoothness.
-These results mirror their Euclidean AR$p$ counterparts, and their proofs follow by the same arguments applied to the pullback functions, and are therefore omitted.
+Because their proofs follow from the same arguments as for Euclidean AR$p$ methods, except applied to the pullback functions, we omit them.
 These results isolate the algorithmic aspects of the analysis and involve no tangent-space comparison.
-All intrinsic geometric difficulty arises in relating approximate model minimization to gradient norms, where new smoothness assumptions are essential.
 They will be reused in both the first- and second-order convergence analyses.
 The first lemma below, a direct analogue of \cite[Lemma 2.1]{Birgin17}, follows directly from the subproblem optimality condition.

 \begin{lemma}[$p$-th Order Model Sufficient Decrease] Let $x\in\cM$, $\regparam>0$, and $f\in C^p(\cM)$.
 If $v\in \cT_x\cM$ ensures the $p$-th order regularized model at $x$ decreases, in the sense that